infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 % endif
 </div>

-All the configuration files that the Infinit command-line tools create and use are located in the `$INFINIT_DATA_HOME` directory which, by default, is set to `$HOME/.local/share/infinit/filesystem/`, following the [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-You can edit your shell configuration to set `INFINIT_DATA_HOME` to another location if you would like.

 Now that you’ve extracted the tarball, take a look.
 The extracted directory contains the following subdirectories:

 * The `bin/` subdirectory contains the actual Infinit binaries such as _infinit-user_, _infinit-network_, etc.